byronbytes/Tasks/README.md

 See the list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

 ## Acknowledgments
-* This application was inspired by CCleaner, but we built up on the idea to make it better.
+* This application was inspired by CCleaner, but we built up on the idea and improved it in our own ways.
 * Integrated the Windows 10 Debloater made by https://github.com/Sycnex/Windows10Debloater
 * Integrated the Remove Microsoft Edge Script made by https://github.com/ShadowWhisperer/Remove-Edge-Chromium